boecker-lab/docs.sirius.github.io/docs/_pages/gui.md

 ### LC-MS tab

-displays the chromatogram of a compound for it monoisotopic- and further isotope peaks, as well as possibly detected adducts.
+The LC-MS tab is only visible when LC-MS data (mzML or mzXML) was used for import.
+When the data came from MGF, ms or similar file formats, the LC-MS information is not available.
+This is also the case when LC-MS data was processed with OpenMS or MZMine and the results were imported to SIRIUS.

+The LC-MS tab displays the ion chromatogram of a compound (in blue), including its isotope peaks, possible in-source fragments (in brown), as well as detected adducts (in green) for each input file in which the compound was detected.
+Retention times are always given in minutes.
+The *extended ion chromatogram* (gray, dashed) is the mass trace that is not part of the detected peak (e.g., a second ion with same mass or just background noise with same mass).
+In case MS/MS data of the compound was extracted from the selected LC-MS input file, a black arrow marks the retention time at which the MS/MS was shot.
+A gray dashed line marks the *noise level*; its exact computation may varies from version to version, but it is related to the median intensity of all peaks in the MS scan.
+Two gray vertical dashed lines mark the median and weighted average retention time of the compound across all input LC-MS data files.

-It includes a basic quality assessment of the spectrum, that can be used to preemptively get an idea on overall dataset quality.
-The chromatograms are hoverable and show which isotope- or adduct peak they represent.
+On the right, there is a basic quality assessment panel.
+It can be used to preemptively get an idea on overall quality of the MS and MS/MS of the compound.

 ### Formulas tab ("SIRIUS overview" in SIRIUS4)